-Many users find the third representation most intuitive and straightforward.
+Many users find the second representation most intuitive and straightforward.

 data <- list(